mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 In this segment, you'll learn the following:

-* How to use `Array.prototype`'s' `forEach`, `map`, `filter`, `reduce`, and `sort` methods.
+* How to use the `Array.prototype` `forEach`, `map`, `filter`, `reduce`, and `sort` methods.
-* How to create DOM nodes from API data and append them to the page
+* How to create DOM nodes from API data and append them to the page.
 * Read and write simple unit and DOM tests using [Mocha][].

 [Mocha]: http://mochajs.com/

 ## Array.prototype.forEach

-One of the first methods we'll explore together is `Array.prototype.forEach`, which iterates over the array and passes each element into a callback function that you provide.
+One of the first methods we'll explore together is [`Array.prototype.forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FArray%2FforEach), which iterates over the array and passes each element into a callback function that you provide.

 ```js
 const letters = ['a', 'b', 'c'];